Do you dream about Kilimanjaro? Is it a once-in-a-lifetime opportunity? Do you want to make sure it lives up to expectations?

 Professional Team: Our guides and climbing crew are seasoned pros

 Nature Discovery employs over 40 WFR certified guides, and the management team are also WFR trained and certified.
 We train specialists in food preparation and expediting, hygiene management, and equipment management.
-This level of specialised training and development far surpasses the training and deployment offered by other Kilimanjaro outfits.
+This level of specialised training and development far surpasses the training and deployment offered by other outfits.
 We simply go further than others to deliver a professional product.

 Specialized mountain crew members who join every trek: